thufirrhawat/straiv-product-challenge/README.md

 **Created by Nurettin Ünal**
 For the Straiv Product Challenge Interview

-*This project demonstrates strategic thinking, technical implementation, and user experience design capabilities for the Product Manager role at Straiv.*
+*This project demonstrates my strategic analysis capabilities, technical implementation skills, and user experience design thinking for the Product Manager role at Straiv.*

 ---